myrrlyn/oeuvre/why-didnt-orc-cross-road.md

 It’s a joke in every tavern, taproom, bar, and brothel this side of the Niben.
-There are as many answers as there are askers: “because he’d have had to leave the mud,” or “there wasn’t a pigsty on the other side,” or “he’s already at his sister’s; he lives there!"
+There are as many answers as there are askers: “because he’d have had to leave the mud”, or “there wasn’t a pigsty on the other side”, or “he’s already at his sister’s; he lives there!”

 It doesn’t matter what the answer is, as long as it’s rude.
 The question’s never asked seriously.